phalcon/documentation/docs/volt.md

     bool $extendsMode = false
 )
 ```
-Compiles a template into a file applying the compiler options.
+Compiles a template into a file by applying the compiler options.
 This method does not return the compiled path if the template was not compiled

 ```php
 $compiler->compile("views/layouts/main.volt");